BIG FACTS feat. ICEWEAR VEZZO (2025) - podcast episode cover

 Speaker 4

-Hey, what you think beside the buff that Detroit brought to the room.
-I think it's uh the type of beats that a lot of people rapping on you.
-You know what I'm saying.
-We brought up.
-We brought a distinct sound, you know what I mean, Like even the sound that so like it's like it's multiple sounds inside of Detroit.
-So then you got like the flint sound, you know where they should like super duperd fast, like the energy beats, all that type of ship.
-Then you
+Oh for sure, what I'm saying we brought up, We brought a distinct sound, you know what I mean, Like even the sound that so like it's like it's multiple sounds inside of Detroit.
+So then you got like the Flint sound, you know where they should like super duperd fast, like the energy beats all that type of ship.
+Then you got that Detroit sounding and like motherfucker's in Michigan.
+You can tell a Flint rapper from a Detroit rapper

-got that Detroit sound and like motherfuckers in Michigan.
-You can tell a Flint rapper from a Detroit rapper strictly by the beats.
-But we already had like a like a darker where niggas wrapping on like darker Detroit beats, but a little little slow to them back in the day.
+strictly by the beat.
+But we already had like a like a darker where niggas wrapping on like darker Detroit beats, but a little a little slow to.

 Speaker 4